adamcooke/procodile/README.md

 app_name: Llama Kit
 # The directory that all PIDs will be stored in (default is 'pids')
 pid_root: tmp/procodile-pids
-# The direcory that process logs will be stored in (default is 'log')
+# The direcory that the procodile log file will be stored (default is 'procodile.log')
-log_root: log/processes
+log_path: log/procodile.log

 # The next part allows you to add configuration for each type of process
 processes:
   web:
     # The number of this type of process that should be started (default is 1)
     quantity: 2
+    # The path to store STDOUT/STDERR output for this process (default is to store in the procodile log)
+    log_path: log/processs/web.log
     # The mode that should be used when restart this process (default is term-start)
     restart_mode: usr2
     # The maximum number of respawns that are permitted in the respawn window (default is 5)